google-research/computation-thru-dynamics/README.md

 ## Prerequisites

-The code is written in Python 2.7.13.
+The code is written in Python 2.7.13 but should be compatible with Python 3.
 You will also need:

 * **JAX** version 0.1.27 or greater ([install](https://github.com/google/jax#installation)) -
 * **JAX lib** version 0.1.14 or greater (installed with JAX)